Hai4320/How-mobile-cross-platform-works/README.md

 - Open-source, supported by Meta (Facebook).
 - Uses JavaScript + React (JSX) as the development language.
-- Unlike Flutter, React Native does not draw its own widgets — it maps React components to **real native UI components** (UIView on iOS, android.view on Android).
+- Unlike Flutter, React Native does not draw its own widgets — it maps React components to **real native UI components** (UIView on iOS, android.view.View on Android).

 ### JavaScript Engine and how JS code runs on mobile